microsoft/PowerPlatformConnectors/independent-publisher-connectors/Givebutter/readme.md

 # Givebutter
 Givebutter is the world’s first completely free end-to-end fundraising platform.
-Create beautiful giving experiences that feel like magic.
-Raise more with modern forms, campaigns, and events, and tools.
-This is fundraising, done right.
+Raise more with modern forms, campaigns, and events.
+Manage your contacts and funds with details about transactions, payouts, and funds.

 ## Publisher: Troy Taylor, Hitachi Solutions